Alex DeBrincat: Chicago Blackhawks (2017–2022)

-Ottawa Senators (2022–present)
+Ottawa Senators (2022–2023)

-Following their poor finish in the 2021–22 NHL season, the Blackhawks decided to tear down their roster and begin a rebuild in advance of the 2022 NHL Entry Draft.
-On July 7, 2022, the Blackhawks traded DeBrincat to the Ottawa Senators in exchange for the seventh and 39th overall picks in the 2022 draft, as well as a third-round pick in the 2023 NHL Entry Draft.
+Following their poor finish in the 2021–22 NHL season, the Blackhawks decided to tear down their roster and begin a rebuild in advance of the 2022 NHL entry draft.
+On July 7, 2022, the Blackhawks traded DeBrincat to the Ottawa Senators in exchange for the seventh and 39th overall picks in the 2022 draft, as well as a third-round pick in the 2024 NHL entry draft.
+He appeared in all 82 games for Ottawa, where he recorded 66 points (27 goals, 39 assists).
+DeBrincat became a restricted free agent after the 2022–23 season, but was uninterested in signing an extension with the Senators.

+Detroit Red Wings (2023–present)

+On July 9, 2023, DeBrincat was traded to the Detroit Red Wings in exchange for Dominik Kubalík, prospect Donovan Sebrango, a conditional 2024 first-round draft pick and Detroit's 2024 fourth-round selection; the Red Wings then signed DeBrincat to a four-year contract extension with an average annual value of $7.875 million.
+DeBrincat, a Michigan-native, expressed enthusiasm in playing for Detroit, commenting "Growing up here and rooting for the Red Wings when I was younger, it's definitely a dream come true."

 International play

 DeBrincat made his international tournament debut when he represented the United States junior team at the 2016 World Junior Ice Hockey Championships in Helsinki.
 He was ejected on a spearing penalty in the first game of the tournament and missed the next two with a shoulder injury, after which he was relegated to a bench player role for the remainder of the tournament.
 Team USA took bronze, with DeBrincat scoring one goal in five games.
 He was expected to make the team again for the 2017 World Junior Ice Hockey Championships based on his performance that season with the Otters, but he was cut from the team and sent back to Erie during evaluations.

 Following the conclusion of his rookie NHL season, DeBrincat was one of four Blackhawks named to the United States senior team for the 2018 IIHF World Championship in Denmark.
 He scored one goal and nine points in ten tournament games, and his team came away with the bronze medal.
 DeBrincat appeared for Team USA again at the 2019 IIHF World Championship in Slovakia, where he contributed seven goals and nine points in eight games for the seventh-place team.